-Lookinf for easy DIY Christmas gifts that looks like you got them expensive boutique; your friends may not even believe you handcrafted them yourself!
-These handmade spa recipes are perfect unique, budget-friendly, easy-to-make gifts for the holidays.
+Swoon-worthy easy DIY Christmas gifts that looks like you got them expensive boutique; your friends may not even believe you handcrafted them yourself!
+These handmade spa recipes are perfect unique, budget-friendly, easy-to-make gifts for any fall or winter holidays.

 You need a DIY Christmas gift that’s easy to make, budget-friendly, and won’t look like a kindergartner went crazy at craft time.
 Something that you’ll be proud to give, and your friends and family will be delighted to receive.

 Time to get your crafting on, friend, because handmade bath and body products are everything you’re looking for in a handmade holiday gift.
 The recipes below are so easy but will give you pro-quality results, even if you’ve never made DIY spa treatments before.